 KPLP has multiple suppliers for each of the other key supplies required for its business, including electricity and natural gas, packaging, chemicals, freight and pallets.
 KPLP has over 10 major Canadian carriers, which transport most of its products across North America.
 Included in these providers are several of KPLP's customers who pick up merchandise directly from KPLP warehouses and charge the distribution costs back to KPLP.
 Certain purchasing services are provided by Kruger under the Management Services Agreement.
-See "Commercial Relationship between Kruger and KPLP" below.
 KPLP obtains many of its supplies and services pursuant to master supply or service agreements negotiated and entered into by Kruger (or one of its affiliates) for itself and on behalf of certain of its subsidiaries, including KPLP.
 See "Commercial Relationship between Kruger and KPLP" below.